 About your passport copy:

-- You must have a scanned colour copy of your passport (including the photo page with your personal information, signature and the expiry date) ready before you start your application.
+- You must have a copy of your passport (showing the photo page with your personal information, signature and the expiry date) ready before you start your application.

-- If you have a new passport that you need to upload to your profile.
-Please email us at email@example.com to let us know.
+- If you get a new passport that is different from the one you applied with, you need to upload it to your profile and also email us at email@example.com to let us know.